Setting the Stage

 // We'll parse RESP commands here

-// For now, just print what we receive
+// For now, let's just print what we receive

 }